No Products in the Cart

 Avoid High-Fat Foods: High-fat foods can slow glucose absorption, making it harder to control your blood sugar levels during a hypo.

-Regular Monitoring: Regularly monitor your blood sugar levels to catch hypoglycemia early, preventing the need for larger corrective measures.
+Regular Monitoring: Regularly monitor your blood sugar levels to catch hypoglycaemia early, preventing the need for larger corrective measures.

 Educate Others: Inform friends and family about how to help you during a hypo, ensuring they provide the appropriate amount of carbs.